High-Tech Revolution: The G11 Caseless Rifle and Its Legacy

 1987–1989: The Evolution of a Revolutionary Design

-By the late 1980s, the G11 had reached its most refined iteration: the G11 K2.
-This version incorporated all the lessons learned over the previous decade, offering a weapon that was not only functional but also highly advanced.
-The K2 represented the culmination of HK’s efforts to perfect the rifle’s design, incorporating feedback from troop trials and addressing the remaining issues identified in earlier prototypes.
+By the late 1980s, the G11 reached its most refined iteration: the G11 K2.
+This version incorporated everything they’d learned over the previous decade.
+The K2 represented the culmination of HK’s efforts to perfect the design, incorporating feedback from troop trials and addressing remaining issues from earlier prototypes.

 Technical Innovations in the K2